thfanfabman/CW2024/README.md

   + Added buttons to win and loss screen but didn't implement the retry button

 ### Not implemented
++ pause menu - tried doing it for a while somewhere around the midpoint of the project and it didn't work so it got put on hold indefinitely while i worked on other stuff
 + SFX
 + Settings/Keybinds
-+ pause menu - tried doing it for a while somewhere around the midpoint of the project and it didn't work so it got put on hold indefinitely while i worked on other stuff
++ retry button

+time contraints and a lack of motivation lead to the exclusion these features.
+I would rather not spend even more time worrying about this while still having to deal with my language module exams.

 ### Added Classes
 **MainMenu**